rmit-teamPi/projectpi_documentation/Portfolio/Goals.rst

 Goals and Objectives
 ====================
+The key goals of the Punnet of Berries project were to:

+- Create a Beowulf compute cluster
+- Develop a basic batch system scheduler
+- Demonstrate scheduling concepts
+- Develop descriptive documentation so that others may recreate the Punnet of Berries project

+A financially viable Beowulf cluster was created as a part of teh Punnet of Berries project.
-The Punnet of Berries project aims to create a financially viable Beowulf cluster, which is energy efficient and demonstrates the advantages of parallel computing.
-This will be achieved by utilising inexpensive hardware and open source technologies.
+The cluster is energy efficient and demonstrates the advantages of parallel computing.

-**Priority Objectives**

-    - Establish open source tools that will be utilized.
-    - Generate system topology and determine appropriate interfaces.
-    - Develop system and application design.
-    - Determine most appropriate software development methodology.

-**Functional Requirements**

-    - The user must be able to specify the number of cores to undertake any given job.
-    - The Batch master must be able to support as many slave nodes as possible.

-*These requirements will be expanded on throughout development.*

-**Non-functional Requirements**

-    - Scalability
-    - Testability
-    - Reliability
-    - Documentation
-    - Open Source